 - Add fried Potatoes to the spice mix and coat properly with the spices and add 1.5 Cup of Water to it.

-- Cover the Pan with a Lid and cook till Potatoes cooked properly.
+- Cover the Pan with a Lid and cook until Potatoes cooked properly.
 It took me 7 minutes of cooking in medium flame.
 However, check in between since cooking time varies with the type of potato.

 - After the potatoes are done, adjust water a bit, and place fried Papad on the top of the potatoes and again cover the pan with the lid and cook for 3-4 minutes more.